flatcar-archive/flatcar-docs/os/network-config-with-networkd.md

 Destination=172.16.0.0/24
 ```

-To specify the same route in a Container Linux Config, create the systemd network unit there instead:
+To specify the same route in a Flatcar Linux Config, create the systemd network unit there instead:

 ```yaml container-linux-config
 networkd: